-We get a lot of questions about our faith and how we practice it and We hope to answer some questions you might have.
+We get a lot of questions about our faith and how we practice it.
+Below are answers to

 What Does Open and Affirming Mean?